gertherald/SC2002-FDAE-BTO-Submission/README.md

 - If the withdrawn application had a booking, the flat is returned to the available pool

 ## System Workflows

+The system is built on a rich network of relationships between entities:

 1. **User Hierarchy**
    - User (base class)